mother-of-all-self-hosting/ansible-role-woodpecker-ci-agent/README.md

-# Woodpecker CI Server Ansible role
+# Woodpecker CI Agent Ansible role

 This is an [Ansible](https://www.ansible.com/) role which installs the **agent** component of [Woodpecker CI](https://woodpecker-ci.org/) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.